 Looking for critters on a colorful reef or on the sandy bottom of a turquoise lagoon is a very special type of diving adventure.
 Some divers even swim with magnifying lenses to be able to spot even the tiniest creature hiding in a hole or under a coral head.
 Critter diving in Fiji is possible in many dive sites and is particularly appreciated by:

 - Underwater photographers: Set the camera on macro, add the right macro lens, and use natural and artificial light as an incredible assistant for a dramatic effect.
-The pictures of small creatures such as mantis shrimps or nudibranches are some of the most satisfying ones you’ll ever take.
+The pictures of small creatures such as mantis shrimps or nudibranchs are some of the most satisfying ones you’ll ever take.
 However, don’t underestimate critter photo diving: it requires enormous patience and sometimes some very static diving, which can be boring for a dive buddy who does not share your same interest.
-Ensure you and your buddy agree on the scope of the dive, or book a private guide who will show you the wonders of critter diving in Fiji and will take you to the right places with higher chances of taking a good shot of your favorite subject.
+Ensure you and your buddy agree on the scope of the dive or book a private guide who will show you the wonders of critter diving in Fiji and will take you to the right places with higher chances of taking a good shot of your favorite subject.

 - Divers with a passion for marine biology: if you are looking for a specific type of frogfish just for your own personal enjoyment, or that lovely microscopic polyp coming out of colorful soft corals to feed at night, you will find critter diving extremely fascinating and satisfying, too.